Skip to content

 Load a file

-Need a csv file?
+Need a CSV file?

 Download the example file used in this guide: example signal data.csv